A Brief Candle in the Dark

 Taleb introduces another great term—antifragility—which can be found in many areas.
 And which can be consciously improved.
 It’s more than robustness.

-There is a slight chance that our generation can live to 100 years with a good health.
+there is a slight chance that our generation can live to 100 years with a good health.
 There is also a non-negligible chance that we won’t die.

 Bylo tu však něco krásného co drtí odvaha a radost z života i smrti…